Amadeus Cho: Marvel NOW!

-Following an eight-month time skip as seen in the Time Runs Out storyline, Cho is seen as a member of the Illuminati.
+Following an eight-month time skip in the Time Runs Out storyline, Amadeus joins the Illuminati.
 He is captured by a joint S.H.I.E.L.D./Avengers task force led by Susan Storm.

 The Totally Awesome Hulk

-Eight months after the Secret Wars storyline, Cho becomes the Hulk by removing the Hulk from Bruce Banner and placing it into his body.
-With the help of his sister Maddy, he starts hunting down dangerous monsters that are loose on Earth, but is criticized for his irresponsible approach.
+Eight months after the Secret Wars storyline, Amadeus becomes the Hulk after absorbing Bruce Banner's gamma energy to stop a nuclear meltdown.
+With the help of Maddy, whom he reunited with off-panel, he starts hunting dangerous monsters that are loose on Earth, but is criticized for his irresponsible approach.
 He encounters She-Hulk and the second Spider-Man who aid him in the battle against the various monsters and Lady Hellbender.
-Cho is eventually captured by Lady Hellbender.
-With the help of Maddy, She-Hulk breaches Lady Hellbender's ship, releasing the horde of monsters.
-Cho and She-Hulk defeat the monsters.
+Amadeus is eventually captured by Lady Hellbender.
+With the help of Maddy, She-Hulk breaches Hellbender's ship, releasing the horde of monsters.
+Amadeus and She-Hulk defeat the monsters.
 Later, Amadeus begins having "blackouts" and strange dreams about his parents' death.
 After an argument with Maddy, who fears that Amadeus' Hulk is starting to be like Banner's Hulk, he wanders through the desert until he encounters the Enchantress, who manipulates him into helping her take over the Ten Realms.
 He is found by Maddy when Thor arrives.
 After a brief battle, Maddy convinces Thor that Amadeus is innocent.
 They go to Iceland where Thor reveals that Hulk had stolen a supply of uru and given it to the Enchantress and her partner Malekith the Accursed.
 Upon finding her, Thor and Hulk battle her army.
 At first, Amadeus tries to keep himself out of the fight, fearing he might lose control again, until Maddy gives him a pep talk.
 He transforms into Hulk and defeats Enchantress.
 Thor then defeats her army and gives the uru back to the dwarfs.

-While in Manhattan, Amadeus meets Old Man Logan who thought Hulk was Bruce Banner but soon learns that Hulk is now Cho.